Address:

 Should the inmate damage the tablet, they will be responsible for replacing it.
 The money will be deducted from their commissary account.

 The electronic messaging system used by Banner County offenders are housed at Scotts Bluff County Jail, if there is one, can be found at the top of this page.
-If there is no information about the ability to text or email with an inmate, it is possible that the facility has recently changed companies or does not have this service available.
+If there is no information about the ability to text or email with an inmate, it is possible that this facility has recently changed companies or does not have this service available.
 Call 308 436-7300 to confirm.

 This is a list of all the companies in the United States that work with jails and prisons, providing text and email messaging between inmates and their friends and families: